SokolX/hydroapp/README.md

-# How to run local this projecy?
+# How to run local this project?
 `npm install -g gulp-cli`

 `npm install`